 Explore Marina Vallarta

-Also featured is the El Faro Lighthouse, which has a bar at the top and is a perfect spot for a romantic rendezvous.
+For a romantic rendezvous visit El Faro Lighthouse, which has a bar at the top and is a wonderful spot for sunset and cocktails.

 Sonora Prime: For prime steak and authentic Mexican dishes accompanied by delicious mixology, all within a cozy ambiance.